Opinion

 Jason Decrow/AP

-I'm still getting through daily life because of music.
+I’m still getting through daily life because of music.
 Times are tough for most everyone these days.
-Being young has maybe never been more worrying and uncertain as it is today.
-But for what it's worth, I see the direction towards good vibes coming from my generation.
-We are accepting our situation, and finding our way about it.
-Or at the very least, we are bringing the party back.
-If this shit is to go up in flames we might as well dance while it happens.
+Being young has maybe never been more worrying and uncertain than it is today.
+But for what it’s worth, I see a turn toward good vibes coming from my generation.
+We’re accepting our situation and figuring out how to live inside it.
+Or at the very least, we’re bringing the party back.
+If this shit is going to go up in flames, we might as well dance while it happens.

 My critique might not be the best.
-I'm not an insecure white guy with one of those little performative black beanies who also cries in the shower to Kendrick Lamar.
-Fantano has "the dichotomy is crazy" going for him, but not me, I am only an insecure white guy.
-This is my first time doing something like this, so give me some grace and realize I am not a music journalist, just a dedicated fan.
+I’m not an insecure white guy with one of those little performative black beanies crying in the shower to Kendrick Lamar.
+Fantano has “the dichotomy is crazy” going for him.
+I don’t.
+I’m just an insecure white guy.
+This is my first time doing something like this, so give me some grace.
+I’m not a music journalist.
+I’m just a dedicated fan.

 Remind you of anyone?